Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 For thousands of years, activated charcoal has been used to help detoxify the body.
 Today, it can help offset the discomfort that comes after eating foods that cause gas and bloating.

 But what does activated charcoal do once it’s in your GI tract?
-According to research, it binds with certain heavy metals and everyday toxins to help flush them from the GI tract and may possess anti-aging benefits.
+According to research, it binds with certain heavy metals and everyday toxins to help flush them from the GI tract.[1]

 Ultimately, activated charcoal reduces gas and bloating after eating, and it can also be part of an overall detoxification diet or routine.